aws-samples/aws-serverless-workshops/MultiRegion/README.md

 create AWS IAM, S3, DynamoDB, Lambda and API Gateway.
 The code and instructions in this workshop assume only one student is using a given AWS account at a time.
-If you try sharing an account with another student, you'll run into naming conflicts for certain resources.
-You can work around these by appending a unique suffix to the resources that fail to create due to conflicts, but the instructions do not provide details on the changes required to make this work.
+If you try sharing an account with another student, you'll run into naming conflicts for certain resources - we do not recommend this as there may be unpredictable results or difficult to identify configuration issues.

-### Domain Name
+### Domain Name (this is covered in Module 3 - do not purchase one yet)

 You will also need to either purchase a domain, or repurpose an existing unused domain you already own.
 You will need to delegate DNS to Route53 if